 Exercise 6: Sidelying Shoulder Flexion

-• Lie on the side of your non-throwing side.
+• Lie on the side of your non-throwing arm.
 Keep your free arm straight.

 • Holding a small dumbbell, follow a horizontal plane and lift your arm up (there shouldn’t be any pain with this movement).